The Value of a Liberal Arts Education

 —Association of American Colleges and Universities

-You regularly will hear proponents of a liberal arts education cite some combination of the skills listed above as the mark of a well-educated citizen who is able to fully participate in our society and democracy.
+You regularly will hear proponents of a liberal arts education cite some combination of the skills listed above as the mark of a well-educated citizen who is able to fully participate in our society, economy, and democracy.
 Those trained in the liberal arts are ready for the widest array of career options.
 Liberal arts education is still about nurturing human freedom by helping people discover and develop their talents.
 Many of you have at least an implicit understanding that you enrolled at the University of Mississippi to acquire or deepen these areas of knowledge and skills mentioned above.
 Understandably, many students and parents are focused on preparing for the workforce as the American economy continues the shift towards information age jobs in a dynamic global economy.
 A liberal arts education is the best preparation for such uncertainty.
 Better yet, it prepares you for a meaningful life.

 1. study the principal domains of knowledge and their methods of inquiry

 3. analyze, synthesize, and evaluate complex and challenging material that stimulates intellectual curiosity, reflection, and capacity for lifelong learning